pinecone-router/router/README.md

 </script>
 ```

+> [!IMPORTANT]
-> Note: The template added through this method won't be cleared automatically until you access another route with a template, so make sure all your routes have one if you use this method.
+> The template added through this method won't be cleared automatically until
+> you access another route with a template that has the same target, so make
+> sure all your routes have the same target if you use this method.

+> [!NOTE]
-> Note: A targetID is required, whether globally through settings or on a per rotue basis when creating a route using `add('/path', {templates: [...], targetID: 'app'})` > **Removing a route**:
+> A targetID is required, whether globally through settings or on a
+> per rotue basis when creating a route using `add('/path', {templates: [...], targetID: 'app'})` > **Removing a route**:

 #### Removing a route